voidsolutionsorg/ffmpegof/JELLYFIN.md

 # jellyfin-rffmpeg

-## Unofficial docker image made by including [rffmpeg-go](https://github.com/aleksasiriski/rffmpeg-go) in the onedr0p/containers Jellyfin docker image.
+## Unofficial docker image made by including [rffmpeg-go](https://github.com/aleksasiriski/rffmpeg-go) in onedr0p/containers Jellyfin docker image.

 ### Note:
-* This [image](https://github.com/aleksasiriski/rffmpeg-go/blob/main/docker/jellyfin-rffmpeg/Dockerfile#L26) uses `/config/cache` for cache dir by default, instead of the official `/cache`.
+* This image uses `/config/cache` for cache dir by default, instead of the official `/cache`.
 This allows to use a single volume for stateful data, which can save costs when using Kubernetes in the cloud.
 * The public ssh key is located inside the container at `/config/rffmpeg/.ssh/id_ed25519.pub`
 * The known_hosts file is located inside the container at `/config/rffmpeg/.ssh/known_hosts`